 They say that Disneyland is the happiest place on earth.
 For me, the happiest places are the ones steeped in history, intrigue and death.
 Perhaps it’s the dark tourist in me, or maybe it’s the historian, that makes me yearn to learn more about the past.
 I’ve been to many such places and the Louvre Museum is definitely one of the most wonderful places that offer all of those things.

 The Louvre is one of many astonishing museums in Paris and it definitely tops my list.
 It is one of the largest and most diverse museums in the world and according to my Lonely Planet guidebook, “it would take nine months to glance at every piece” inside.
 Talk about goals.
 It is home to priceless antiquities, works of the masters and stunning architecture, including the inverted glass pyramid.
 Here you can find Leonardo’s Mona Lisa, crown jewels and the Napoleon III Apartments.

 At first glance, the Louvre Museum looks more like a fancy European castle rather than a museum.
 That’s because it originated as a medieval fortress and was the home of French royalty for centuries.

 King Philippe Auguste’s finest engineers set to work around 1190 as he was setting to head off to fight in the Crusades.
-They created the square structure with a moat and circular defensive towers.
+They created a square structure with a moat and circular defensive towers.
 It was a garrison fortress on the outskirts of the city.